MinMax Games Ltd.

 Space Pirates And Zombies 2 Review

 Space Pirates And Zombies 2 is an application by MinMax Games Ltd..
 Space Pirates And Zombies 2 was first published on .
-It is accessible on Steam, Other.
+The app is accessible on Steam, Other.

 In SPAZ 2 you must survive in an evolving post apocalyptic Galaxy.
 The zombie threat is defeated, infrastructure has collapsed, fuel is scarce, and scavenging means survival.